When Your Best Marketer Becomes a Project Manager

 The companies where I see this most clearly are not the ones cutting corners.
 They're the ones putting in the effort and not seeing it in the results.
 They've hired good people.
 They're shipping work.
 And still the marketing doesn't reflect the quality of the business behind it.

 Often the reason is structural.
 Three or four genuinely talented people are each stretched one skillset too thin, and their best hours go to keeping projects on track rather than building the things that would grow the business.
 Everyone is busy.
-Nobody is doing their highest and best use.

 It compounds quietly.
 The coordination doesn't get lighter as the team grows, it gets heavier, because more people means more handoffs to manage.
 So the most senior creative keeps absorbing it, and the gap between what the company can do and how it sounds keeps widening.